cibi29/Weekly-Status-Update/README.md

 This page will temporary reflect weekly updates on the project

 ## Week 9
-* Regenerating parallel corpus for English - Hindi for Jerin’s MT.
+* Regenerating parallel corpus for English - Hindi for the MT.
 Previous output was in paragraphs and parallel sentences could not be obtained easily.
 * Reading the following paper - Word Translation Without Parallel Data - Alexis Conneau
 * Final Results on Sentiment Analysis Task -
 		Word Embeddings from translated data - 71.6 percent accuracy